Frequently Asked Questions

 The Financial Aid Office does not issue fee waivers for the Common Application.
-Please view this link for eligibility information.
+See more information about eligibility.

 We are unable to confirm receipt of documents prior to admissions decisions being sent.
 So long as you received confirmation from College Board and FAFSA that your application forms were received and you indicated Stanford’s school code on both forms, our office should be able to access the data for our review process.